-Ryan Seacrest Announces His Return To Host ‘American Idol’, How Will This Affect His Other Hosting Duties?
+Ryan Seacrest Announces His Return To Host ‘American Idol,’ How Will This Affect His Other Hosting Duties?

-If there was any doubt that Ryan Seacrest would be returning to the American Idol stage, you can put them all to rest.
-The man of all trades has just made it official that he will once again be playing host on the reboot of the singing competition that made him quite famous.
+If there are any doubts that Ryan Seacrest will be returning to the American Idol stage, you can put them all to rest.
+The man of all trades has just made it official that he will once again be playing host on the reboot of the singing competition that made him famous.

 Seacrest announced the exciting news while sitting beside Kelly Ripa on Live with Kelly and Ryan on Thursday morning.
-The news may not come as a complete shock to those who couldn’t see any other person up there on the stage comforting those who didn’t make the cut, and celebrating with those singers who did.
+The news may not come as a complete shock to those who couldn’t see any other person up there on the stage comforting those who didn’t make the cut and celebrating with those singers who did.
 Even his morning co-host told him that he is the heart and soul of American Idol.

 According to The Hollywood Reporter, the negotiations between the 42-year-old host and ABC have been going on for about three months.
-The deal was finally finalized and the news is now spreading on his return to his old stomping grounds.
+The deal was finally finalized, and the news is now spreading on his return to his old stomping grounds.

-While he and Kelly Ripa were discussing the return to American Idol, Ryan explained that it is like having a 15-year relationship, and then for some unknown reason, you break up.
+While he and Kelly Ripa were discussing the return to American Idol, Ryan explained that it was like having a 15-year relationship, and then for some unknown reason, you break up.
 Then all of a sudden you get back together.
 That is how he feels about returning to the show next year.

-He also told the audience on how his first audition went before he was chosen to be the host 15 years ago.
-He said that they gave them different scenarios and they would only have 90 seconds to have their say before commercial.
-The scenario that he gave as an example was that of a singer who has just auditioned and they have also just lost their mother.
-The judges have just finished criticizing them on their singing and now the potential host is expected to ease into a commercial.
+He also told the audience how his first audition went before he was chosen to be the host 15 years ago.
+He said that they gave them different scenarios, and they would only have 90 seconds to have their say before the commercial.
+The scenario that he gave as an example was that of a singer who has just auditioned, and they have also just lost their mother.
+The judges have just finished criticizing them on their singing, and now the potential host is expected to ease into a commercial.
 They had to stand there and improvise before they went to commercial break.

 Ryan Seacrest was obviously exactly who they wanted for the job, and the rest is history.
 However, this time there was no audition.
 He just had to finagle the deal and sign on the dotted line.